 In another historic victory, San Franciscans celebrated the legalization of recreational marijuana in their state, joining the ranks of Colorado, Oregon, Washington, Massachusetts, Maine, Alaska, and Nevada.
 Anyone over 21 will soon be able to smoke, ingest, possess, transport, buy, give away, and grow cannabis in the Bay Are–the Golden Gate will be a symbol of victory for years to come.

 Cannabis has a turbulent history all over the nation, as many states are still trying to sort their way through the legislative battles of decriminalization and legalization, plus a tension between state and federal laws.
 In San Francisco, however, there has always been solace.
-Medical marijuana patients, cannabis activists, and now recreational lovers have faced triumph in the Bay Area, as they’ve walked away from numerous marijuana battles, setting the stage for national victories.
+Medical marijuana cardholders, cannabis activists, and now recreational lovers have faced triumph in the Bay Area, as they’ve walked away from numerous marijuana battles, setting the stage for national victories.